Ouranosinc/scen_workflow_afr/README.md

 - fixed a bug introduce in v1.4.0 (maps were identical for different centiles);
 - standardized the attributes of NetCDF files produced (longitude, latitude, time, units, etc.).

+### v1.4.2 (under developement)

+Implemented features:
+- Updated the algorithm of the 'rain_season_start' index to detect a start if an amount of precipitation above 'thresh_wet' is received over a period between 1 to 'window_wet' days, as long as it rains on the first of these days.

 ## Contributing

 This is a project that is being used in production by climate services specialists.
 If you're interested in being